 When will the geothermal heat plant be ready for use?

-Construction of the plant is estimated to be finished in 2020.
-Once complete, it will be the world´s deepest geothermal heat production plant, which will produce heat completely without emissions.
+The target schedule for the start of commissioning of the plant is October 2020.
+Once complete, it will be the world's deepest geothermal heat production plant, which will produce heat completely without emissions.